War poetry: High medieval period

-The Scottish Wars of Independence

-In 1375, Scottish Makar, or court poet, John Barbour completed the epic poem The Brus, which retells and celebrates the deeds of Robert the Bruce, who led the Scottish people in their Wars of Independence against Kings Edward I and Edward II of England and who ultimately became King of Scotland.
+In 1375, Scottish Makar, or court poet, John Barbour completed the epic poem The Brus, which celebrates the deeds of Robert the Bruce, who led the Scottish people in their Wars of Independence against Kings Edward I and Edward II of England and who ultimately became King of Scotland.
 Around 1488, fellow Scottish Makar Blind Harry wrote the epic poem The Wallace, about the life and death of iconic Scottish nationalist Sir William Wallace.
 The events of the Scottish Wars of Independence are also a regular theme in the verse of Scotland's national poet, Robert Burns.

-The Battle of Kulikovo

-The 15th century poem Zadonschina, which draws upon the same tradition of Pre-Christian Slavic war poetry as The Tale of Igor, was composed to glorify the victory of Dmitri Donskoi, Great Prince of Moscow over Mamai and the Mongols of the Golden Horde at the Battle of Kulikovo along the Don River on 8 September 1380.
+The 15th-century poem Zadonschina, which draws upon the same tradition of Pre-Christian Slavic war poetry as The Tale of Igor, was composed to glorify the victory of Dmitri Donskoi, Great Prince of Moscow over Mamai and the Mongols of the Golden Horde at the Battle of Kulikovo along the Don River on 8 September 1380.
 The poem survives in six medieval manuscripts.

-The author of Zadonshchina is believed to have been a certain Sofonii (Russian: Софоний) from Ryazan’.
+The author of Zadonshchina is believed to have been Sofonii (Russian: Софоний).
 His name as the author of the text is mentioned in two surviving manuscript copies.
-Sofonii was probably one of the courtiers of Vladimir the Bold, a cousin of Great Prince Dmitri Donskoi, the hero of the poem.

-The War of the League of Cambrai
+Early modern period

 The Battle of Flodden on 9 September 1513, in which an English army led by the Earl of Surrey defeated and killed King James IV of Scotland and gave no quarter to an estimated 12,000 nobles and commons recruited from both the Scottish Highlands and Lowlands, is sometimes considered the end of the Middle Ages in the British Isles.

-Even though King James was married to Margaret Tudor, the sister of King Henry VIII of England, the Scottish King's torn and bloodstained surcoat was sent as a trophy of war to King Henry, who was then invading France, by his wife, Queen Catherine of Aragon.

-The battle remains one of Scotland's horrific military defeats.
-The loss not only of the King, but also a large portion of the nobles, commons and princes of the Church, was a catastrophe for the kingdom.
-King James IV's one-year-old son, James V, was crowned a mere three weeks after the death of his father, and his childhood was to prove fraught with political upheaval.
+By far the most famous war poem about the battle is the poem in Scots, The Flowers of the Forest by Lady Jean Elliot.
+In 1755, Lady Jean published the lyrics anonymously and The Flowers of the Forest was at first thought to be an ancient ballad.
+However, Robert Burns suspected it was an imitation, and together with Ramsay and Sir Walter Scott eventually identified the author.